-Caring for the Blood Lily Like a Pro in 2020
+Caring for the Blood Lily Like a Pro

 The blood lily craves a cheery and bright environment.
 The ideal condition to provide for blood lilies to thrive is a room with a lot of sunlight.
 However, make sure that you don’t expose them to too much sun during the summer time.
 While you can safely put the Haemanthus albiflos in protective shade, its foliage can come off as pale-looking and dull green.

 The Haemanthus katherinae is the sister species of Haemanthus albiflos.
 Both equally love summers and high temperatures.
 Therefore it might be best to put them out in temperatures of 60°F and higher.
 Now, this shouldn’t come as a surprise to you that these plants are incapable of tolerating and surviving extreme frost in chilly winters.